LMare/lightning-test/HowTo.md

 #connexion in the container
 docker exec -it lightning-test_lnd1_1 bash

-#init the wallet ln to generate macaroons
+#init the wallet ln to generate macaroons then unlock it
 lncli --network=simnet create
+lncli --network=simnet unlock

 ##Copy macaroons + certificate from the lnd container :
 # Certificat TLS